tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/控制台指南/视频处理设置/模板设置_intl_en.md

 ## TESHD Template

 You can create a TESHD template and customize it according to your business needs.
 Select **TESHD** and click **Create Transcoding Template** to enter the custom template configuration page.
 + Template name: enter up to 64 characters.
-Only Chinese characters, letters, digits, spaces, underscores (_), hyphens (-), and periods (.) are supported
+Only letters, digits, spaces, underscores (_), hyphens (-), and periods (.) are supported
-+ Encapsulation Format: MP4
++ Container format: MP4
-+ Configuration items: video and audio parameters.
++ Configuration items: video and audio parameters
 + Video parameters:
 	+ Codec: H.264
-	+ Average bitrate upper limit: if this parameter is left empty or 0 is entered, there will be no upper limit for bitrate
+	+ Average bitrate limit: if it is left empty or 0 is entered, no upper limit is set for video bitrate
-	+ Resolution: the value range of the long side/short side (width/height) of the video is 0 or 128-4096 px
+	+ Resolution: the value range of the long side/short side (width/height) of the video is 0 or 128–4096 px
-	+ Frame rate: 0-60 fps
+	+ Frame rate: 0–60 fps
 + Audio parameters:
-	+ Codec: AAC, MP3
+	+ Codec: AAC or MP3
-	+ Sample rate: three default sampling rates, i.e., 32000 Hz, 44100 Hz or 48000 Hz.
+	+ Sampling rate: three default sampling rates, i.e., 32000 Hz, 44100 Hz, and 48000 Hz
 	+ Audio bitrate: 0 or 26–256 Kbps
 	+ Sound channel: mono-channel or dual-channel
-+ Common template: specify whether to set it as a frequently used template.
++ Common template: specify whether to set it as a common template

-The created template will be displayed in the template list, where you can view, edit, or delete the template, or set it as a frequently used template.
+The created template will be displayed in the template list.
+You can view, edit, or delete the template, or set it as a common template.
->?You can view [Preset TESHD Templates](https://console.cloud.tencent.com/vod/video-process/template/tehd) on VOD Console.
+>?You can view the [preset TESHD templates](https://console.cloud.tencent.com/vod/video-process/template/tehd) in the VOD console.

 ## <a id="yp"></a>Audio Transcoding Template